Jacky-Yiu/ATAC-seq_Peak_Calling_Pipeline/README.md

 -   `script` : Contains the R scripts used in the pipeline for [ChIPseeker](https://bioconductor.org/packages/ChIPseeker/) peaks annotations.

+-   `images`: Contains the images used in this README.

 ### Files

 -   `dag.png`: Graphical representation of the overall workflow in PNG format.